okTurtles/group-income/docs/Troubleshooting.md

 We're not sure why this happens, but there are a few solutions:

+- A. Change `.Gruntfile.babel.js` line 259 `sourcemap` key to `false` and restart `grunt dev`.
-- Create a newline near the top of the file with a comment and save again
+- B. Create a newline near the top of the file with a comment and save again - delete that line on the next save and repeat the process for each save...
-- Restart `grunt dev`, or do `grunt clean dev` to also delete the sourcemaps
+- C. Restart `grunt dev`, or do `grunt clean dev` to also delete the sourcemaps.

 ## Can not sign-up user when databases get out of sync